amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 ### Overindulgence

-If your vice roll clears more stress levels than you had marked, you <span class="CharOverride-23">overindulge</span>.
+If your vice roll clears more stress levels than you had marked, you overindulge.
 A vice is not a reliable, controllable habit.
 It’s a risk—and one that can drive your character to act against their own best interests.

 When you overindulge, you make a bad call because of your vice—in acquiring it or while under its influence.
 To bring the effect of this bad decision into the game, select an overindulgence from the list: